-There are many life skills that your teen needs before heading off to college.
-Financial literacy is arguably the most important of all of those skills that we need to teach them.
+And considering most of them will be on their own and far away from home soon, financial literacy is arguably the most important of all of those skills that we need to teach them.

-A study done by EverFi found that, most of the incoming students surveyed struggled to answer basic financial literacy questions, and on average only answered two of six questions correctly.
+A study done by EverFi found that most of the incoming students surveyed struggled to answer basic financial literacy questions, and on average only answered two of six questions correctly.

 These statistics prove that most parents and schools are failing to teach teens about money and the most basic financial skills.
 There are four areas to focus on when teaching your child financial literacy: budgeting, banking, credit card usage, and school loans.